vrona/FHE.Chess/docs/Project_Flow.md

 *   [**Read Me**](../README.md) provides succinct information to run the FHE.Chess.

-*   **Semantic**: while reading, you will faced to specific terms, let's clear them out.
+*   **Semantic**: while reading, you will faced to specific terms, let's explain them out.

     *   **Bitboard**: as a chessboard is made of 64 squares (8*8), one feature of a bitboard used here is to indicate the implicit square denomination and localization as the indices from an array of shape (64,).
 Concretely, square "0" is located at "a1" and square "63" is at "h8".
 Then, to describe, for eg.: a pawn's move "a2a4", it would be from source square: 8 to target square: 24.
 Other deeper uses are made from [Bitboards](https://www.chessprogramming.org/Bitboards).